blockchainsllc/in3-docs/docs/api-c.md

 #### in3_storage_handler_t

 Storage handler to handle cache.

-The stucture contains following fields:
+The structure contains the following fields:

 ```eval_rst
 =============================================== ============== ============================================================